Marie O’Dean Bishop Parrish

-Deanie learned of a new experimental AAF flight-training program, comparable to the one the AAF cadets were taking, to teach women pilots to fly military aircraft.
-She took the military oath of office.
-“Our training program was the same as the one male cadets were going through all over the country: ground school, flight school, cross-country flying, night flying, instrument flying, daily calisthenics, flying link trainers, and constantly marching — the Army way,” Ms. Parrish said.
+“Our training program was the same as the one male cadets were going through all over the country: ground school, flight school, cross-country flying, night flying, instrument flying, daily calisthenics, flying link trainers, and constantly marching — the Army way,” Ms. Parrish said during an interview.
 “At the end of each phase of flight training, we were given Army check rides by Army Air Force officers.
 Those who didn’t pass washed out, packed their bags, and paid their way back home.”

 After earning her WASP wings, Ms. Parrish was assigned as an engineering test pilot at Greenville, Miss.
 After the red-lined planes were fixed, she and other WASP test pilots flew them to see if they were air worthy for the cadets to fly.

 “WASP lived in the officers’ quarters and took their orders from (Army) Air Force commanders,” Ms. Parrish said.
 “WASP flew every type of aircraft the Air Force owned –trainers, fighters, bombers — and they flew them in all kinds of weather and under all kinds of adverse conditions.
 They ferried personnel and hauled cargo; they delivered aircraft to points of embarkation; and they test-flew new planes, old planes, rebuilt planes and some planes that male pilots refused to fly.
 And they delivered many old war-weary airplanes to the junkyards and scrap heaps of America.”